 · Your name has changed from the one on your registration

-· You have been designated as an “inactive voter” for one of several reasons
+· You have been designated as an “inactive voter” as part of the list

 · You are NOT REGISTERED TO VOTE

-PLEASE CONTACT THE ELECTION COMMISSION OFFICE IF YOU HAVE NOT RECEIVED A BLUE VOTER REGISTRATION CARD AND BELIEVE YOU SHOULD HAVE.
+PLEASE CONTACT THE ELECTION COMMISSION OFFICE IF YOU HAVE NOT RECEIVED A GREEN VOTER REGISTRATION CARD AND BELIEVE YOU SHOULD HAVE.

 When is the last day I can register to vote and vote in the next scheduled election?